Frequently Asked Questions

 When will we know if our grant application is successful?

 Planning award decisions will be made in June 2021.
-We anticipate most implementation funding will be awarded by September 2021.
+We anticipate most execution funding will be awarded by September 2021.

 How much funding is available through the Chicago Design Challenge grants?